 Intramural sports offer a variety of competitive sports to the College community.
 Sport offerings change every quad and range from traditional sports (basketball, soccer and volleyball) to competitive recreational sports (dodge ball, sand volleyball, and ultimate Frisbee.)
 Each year, over 900 undergraduate students participate in at least one Intramural sport.
 All sports are offered Monday-Thursday during the afternoon and evenings hours.
 To be eligible for intramural participation students must comply with all guidelines outlined in the Intramural policy handbook, including signing a waiver prior to any participation.

 The Sports and Recreation Complex (SRC) is home to Wheaton Thunder Athletics and is available to all current students and employees, as well as spouses and dependents.
 Facilities include Strength and Conditioning Room, Pool, Indoor Track, Gymnasiums, Dance Studio, and Wrestling Room.
 SRC Facility hours are located at www.wheaton.edu/src.
 Students must show current student I.D. when entering SRC.

 Athletic equipment (basketball, volleyball, indoor soccer, badminton, etc) may be checked out at the SRC Front Desk with current student I.D.

 SRC also offers a variety of fitness and wellness programs.
-Access to the Climbing Wall and Group Fitness classes, including Pilates, Yoga and Zumba are free to students.
+Climbing Wall and Group Fitness classes, including Pilates, Yoga and Zumba are free to students.